Pre-K Printable Fun

 Picture

-Build a Small world Play Garden
+Small World Play Vegetable Garden

 Add materials to build a pretend garden in your construction space this week.
 Provide pretend fruits and veggies, brown felt, green felt, containers, craft stick garden beds, and small garden tools.
 Lincoln logs, are another great option for building miniature gardens.
+View Member Instructions

 Build a Garden Box Outside